-4.9.3 Local Management
+4.10.3 Local Management

-Choose menu "Security → Local Management", and then you can configure the management rule in the screen as shown in Figure 4-41.
-The management feature allows you to deny computers in LAN from accessing the router.
+Choose menu "Security → Local Management", and then you can configure the management rule in the screen as shown below.
+The management feature allows you to deny computers in LAN from accessing the Router.

 Local Management

 Management Rules

 All the PCs on the LAN are allowed to access the Router's Web-Based Utility

 Only the PCs listed can browse the built-in web pages to perform Administrator tasks

 MAC 1:

 MAC 2:

 MAC 3:

 MAC 4:

 Your PC's MAC Address: 00-19-66-80-53-BD Add

 Save